ares-slone/uk-gift-store-sales/README.md

 ## Products

--   **The overall largest product category is Home Decor** with £3,123,550 total in sales, 30% of total revenue.
+-   **The overall largest product category is Home Decor & Accents** with £3,123,550 total in sales, 30% of total revenue.
 -   **Kitchen & Dining follows close behind** with £2,462,466 total in sales, 24% of total revenue.
--   Home Decor’s and Kitchen & Dining’s difference in revenue comes mostly from Home Decor having a sales spike between September and November
+-   Home Decor & Accents’ and Kitchen & Dining’s difference in revenue comes mostly from Home Decor & Accents having a sales spike between September and November
 -   **All other categories contribute 2-7% each to total revenue**
 -   Many categories have distinct patterns of sales peaks through the year:
-	-  Home Decor increases in March and May, with its highest sales volume in September through November
+	-  Home Decor & Accents increases in March and May, with its highest sales volume in September through November
 	-  Celebration & Seasonal increases only towards the end of the year, reflecting the high number of Christmas and Halloween items
 	-   Jewelry and Fashion increases in March and May, but doesn’t increase in Q4
 	-   Storage and Organization has a unique peak in June